 - the written assignments include: intermediate reports and the final report

-- the written work will be submitted to the director for comments and revised until accepted by the director
+- the written work will be submitted to the coordinator for comments and revised until accepted by the coordinator